-The self-optimising ‘invisible hand’ of the free market assumes that all customers have perfect information and are perfectly rational actors (amongst one or two other well-criticised assumptions) – perfect information and perfect human rationality are both unrealistic and empirically untrue – and indeed real-world firms don’t want consumers to have perfect information because they precisely want to exploit an information asymmetry, a lack of full transparency, so that they can charge more for products than what they really should be worth (e.g. diamonds aren’t as rare as you may think – their supply was only recently and for a long time controlled and restricted by a monopoly cartel that kept prices vastly artificially higher than they should’ve been.
-Even today, the diamond industry is hardly a perfect competition environment – although this is true of any industry you can think of in the real world).
+A perfectly self-optimising free market assumes that all customers have perfect information and are perfectly rational actors (amongst one or two other well-criticised assumptions) – perfect information and perfect human rationality are both unrealistic and empirically untrue – and indeed real-world firms don’t want consumers to have perfect information because they precisely want to exploit an information asymmetry, a lack of full transparency, so that they can charge more for their products than what they really should be worth (e.g. diamonds aren’t as rare as you may think – their supply was only recently and for a long time controlled and restricted by a monopoly cartel that kept prices vastly artificially higher than they should’ve been.
+Even today, the diamond industry is hardly a perfect competition environment – although this is true of any other industry you can think of in the real world).
 Commercial adverts and marketing generally only express the things the seller wants us to know but not the things they don’t want us to know (to varying degrees depending on the advertising regulations present).

 But you can do your own best to make sure you don’t get duped or needlessly waste your hard-earned money, or to at least win more than you lose in the long-run.
 Knowledge is power!
 Meow!